OpenBB-finance/OpenBB/website/content/_index.md

 **Step 1: Open the downloaded file and move the folder inside your `Applications` folder**

-Open the .dmg file that got downloaded to your "Downloads" folder and rag the folder into your "Applications" folder.
+Open the .dmg file that got downloaded to your "Downloads" folder and drag the folder into your "Applications" folder.
 Note that this should take some time as it is extracting the files from the .dmg file.

 You can find the `Applications` folder on the left side of the Finder application (`⌥ + ⌘ + SPACEBAR`).
 Alternatively,